-A. Health and Other Insurance Premiums
+A. Health

-The City shall continue to make available group medical, dental and vision benefits to all employees.
-A copy of the medical, dental and vision plan brochures may be obtained from the Human Resources Department.
+The City shall make available group medical, dental and vision benefits to all employees.
+A copy of the medical, dental and vision plan brochures may be obtained from the Human Resources Office.

 B. Eligibility, Criteria and Cost

 1. City and Employee Paid Medical Insurance - Employees and Dependents